Convert GMT to JST

 What is the best meeting time between GMT and JST?

 GMT is used in Burkina Faso, Gambia, Ghana, Guernsey, Guinea, Guinea-Bissau, Iceland, Ireland, Isle of Man, Ivory Coast, Jersey, Liberia, Mali, Mauritania, Saint Helena, Sao Tome and Principe, Senegal, Sierra Leone, Togo, and the United Kingdom.
-JST is used in Japan, so this converter is especially relevant for anyone coordinating between Japan and GMT-based offices across Europe, the Atlantic islands, and West Africa.
+JST is used in Japan, so this conversion is especially relevant for trade, travel, and business coordination between Japan and GMT-based regions such as the UK and West Africa.